Blackfell Primary School

 Intervention programmes such as one-to-one reading with an adult

 All children access a weekly Guided Reading lesson with reading activities focused on supporting children’s development in comprehension and vocabulary.
-These sessions are at least 30 minutes long and are completed in small groups.
+These sessions are at least 60 minutes long and are completed as a whole class session.